UPDATE: International Human Rights Research Guide

 Table of Contents

 The bodies of the United Nations primarily govern international human rights documents and decisions.
-The United Nations was established on October 24, 1945, by the governments of 51 countries, including the victors of WWII -- the United States, England, France, Russia.
+The United Nations was established on October 24, 1945, by the governments of 51 countries, including the victors of WWII -- the United States, England, France, and Russia.
 The United Nations is a body committed to securing the world’s peace through international cooperation.
 As of this writing there are currently 193 member nations as members of this body.
 Human rights issues affect all countries, whether they are active participants in the United Nations or not.

 Although this document primarily discusses the documentation created by the United Nations, mention should be made of the European Union.
 This regional organization was founded after World War II by six nations (Belgium, France, Germany, Italy, Luxembourg and the Netherlands) in the hopes of eliminating war between neighboring countries.
 By 1951, the six nations had signed a treaty establishing common management for two of their mutual industries: coal and steel.
-From this initial economic parity between six countries on two mutual industries, the European Union has grown to 27 nations (and as of this writing, three more nations have applied for membership and two more countries are in line for potential membership).
+From this initial economic parity between six countries on two mutual industries, the European Union has grown to 28 nations (and as of this writing, six more nations have applied for membership and two more countries are in line for potential membership).

-The decision-making policies of the European Union policies are determined by the three bodies: the European Commission, the European Parliament and the Council of the European Union.
+Three bodies determine the decision-making policies of the European Union policies: the European Commission, the European Parliament and the Council of the European Union.
 The European Commission proposes new laws and it is the Parliament and Council that passes the new law.
 Each new law fits into one of the existing European Union treaty documents.

 The eight main treaties are: